Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Proposed Q-fid Framework

-Here, $n$ is the number of measured qubit(s), $Y$ is the distribution containing all the measurement counts from the \textbf{noise-free} output, and $\textit{y}$ is the distribution containing all the measurement counts from the \textbf{noisy} output.
-For example in figure \ref{3d_fids}(b), $Y$ would be \((0, 0, 1024, 0)\), so \(mean(Y)\) is \(256\), and $\textit{y}$ would be \((137, 17, 789, 81)\).
-Note that when calculating the subtractions, $Y$ and $\textit{y}$ must be aligned so that the measured states match each other.
+Here, $n$ is the number of measured qubit(s), $Y$ is the distribution containing all the measurement counts from the noise-free output, and $\textit{y}$ is the distribution containing all the measurement counts from the noisy output.
+For example in Fig. \ref{3d_fids}(b), $Y$ would be \((0, 0, 1024, 0)\), so \(mean(Y)\) is \(256\), and $\textit{y}$ would be \((137, 17, 789, 81)\).
+Note that when calculating the subtractions, the indices of $Y$ and $\textit{y}$ must be aligned so that the measured states match each other.
 Then d-$R^{2}$ can be obtained as:

-\begin{itemize} \item It is possible for d-$R^{2}$ to be negative without the bounding condition $SSR< SST$, this indicates that the distribution fits worse to the correct distribution than a uniform superposition, possibly caused by extremely noisy qubits or hardware faults.
-Figure \ref{3d_neg} shows the negative region of d-$R^{2}$ when the noise multiplier is larger than \(\times5\). \item A special case where d-$R^{2}$ is undefined happens when $SST=0$ in equation \ref{eq_ss}.
-In the context of quantum computing, this indicates that the QC is \textbf{designed} to output a uniform superposition.
-This kind of circuit has some important applications, for example, it can be used as a Quantum Random Number Generator (QRNG) \cite{QRNG}.
-In this case, d-$R^{2}$ becomes undefined by design because the QC should not be evaluated based on its fidelity, but rather on uniformity or randomness. \end{itemize}